scientist-softserv/webstore-component-library/README.md

 If you are on version `0.1.0` and want to go to `0.1.1` you would run:

-  npm run release -- minor
+  npm run release -- patch

 ## Authors and acknowledgment
 Alisha Evans